Xilinx/xacc/docs/frameworks.md

 ### InAccel

 Fully integrated framework that allows to speedup your C/C++, Python, Java and Scala applications with zero code changes.
 InAccel Coral is a framework that allows the distributed acceleration of large data sets across clusters of FPGA resources using simple programming models.
-The InAccel framework is available by default on the ETH XACC.
+The InAccel framework is available by default on the ETH HACC.
 Find out more [InAccel](https://inaccel.com/coral-fpga-resource-manager/).

 Universities can also access to InAccel technology [InAccel University](https://inaccel.com/university/)